 Description of Material Conflicts of Interest.
 The portfolio managers' management of "other accounts" may give rise to potential conflicts of interest in connection with their management of the Fund's investments, on the one hand, and the investments of the other accounts, on the other.
 The other accounts may have similar investment objectives or strategies as the Fund.
 A potential conflict of interest may arise as a result, whereby a portfolio manager could favor one account over another.
-Another potential conflict could include a portfolio manager's knowledge about the size, timing, and possible market impact of trades by the Fund, whereby a portfolio manager could use this information to the advantage of other accounts and to the disadvantage of any Fund.
+Another potential conflict could include a portfolio manager's knowledge about the size, timing, and possible market impact of Fund trades, whereby a portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund.
 For instance, the portfolio managers may receive fees from certain accounts that are higher than the fees received from the Fund, or receive a performance-based fee on certain accounts.
 In those instances, a portfolio manager has an incentive to favor the higher and/or performance-based fee accounts over the Fund.
-To mitigate these conflicts, each of the Adviser and the Sub-Advisor has established policies and procedures to ensure that the purchase and sale of securities among all accounts the firms manage are fairly and equitably allocated.
+To mitigate these conflicts, the Adviser and the Sub-Adviser have each established policies and procedures to ensure that the purchase and sale of securities among all accounts the firm manages are fairly and equitably allocated.